 Average life expectancy

-Just like any other smaller breed of dog, blue French bulldogs also have a relatively longer lifespan as compared to the larger dog breeds.
+Like any other smaller breed of dog, blue French bulldogs also have a relatively longer lifespan than the larger dog breeds.

-The average life expectancy of a blue French bulldog is 10 to 12 years.
-But unfortunately, they are prone to plenty of health issues, which can reduce their lifespan and making caring for them a bit of a challenge.
+In general, French bulldogs have a lifespan of 10-12 years.
+Though there are factors that influence the lifespan of french bulldogs, the average life expectancy of a blue French bulldog is 10 to 12 years.
+Typically, French bulldogs are prone to plenty of health issues, which can reduce their lifespan and make caring for them a bit of a challenge.

 Numerous factors affect their longevity, such as diet, exercise, genetics, lifestyle, and more.

 The average weight of a male blue French bulldog is 20 to 28 lbs, whereas females weigh 16 to 24 lbs.
 A blue French bulldog is a small breed of dog that stands 11 to 13 inches at the shoulder.

 They have a beautiful and smooth coat.
 This breed has a broad chest and narrow hips.
 They have a wrinkled face and a classic bulldog pout.